UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 If you're looking for the Timed Entry Pass to Super Nintendo World, then USJ Express Pass 7 is the one to buy.

-On the Express Pass 7 page on the Klook website, click on the 'Package details' link under each of the three Express Pass 7 options to see the full list of what each includes - and you'll see each includes the Timed Entry to Super Nintendo World.
+On the Express Pass 7 page on the Klook website, you can click on the 'Package details' link under each of the three Express Pass 7 options to see the full list of what each includes - and you'll see each includes the Timed Entry to Super Nintendo World.

-Two new annual passes: Universal Prime Annual Pass Grand Royal and Universal Prime Annual Pass Standard
+Annual passes: Universal Prime Annual Pass Grand Royal and Universal Prime Annual Pass Standard

 Universal Studios japan The Real Japan Rob Dyer